Greencats0/university/3/Fall/MATH-338/exam_one/cheat_sheet.md

 \textbf{Day 10:} \underline{Null Hypothesis Significance Testing:} a method of statistical inference by which an experimental factor is tested against a hypothesis of no effect or no relationship based on a given observation.
 We start off assuming H\textsubscript{0} is true.
 Evidence is then collected and analyzed.
 An assessment is made upon those findings.
 If our significance level is breached, then we can reject H\textsubscript{0}. \underline{One-tailed testing:} The critical area of a distribution is either < or > a certain value but not both. \underline{Two-tailed} the sample is greater than or less than a certain range of values. \underline{P-Value:} a measure of "strength" of evidence against H\textsubscript{0} (always calculated after observation).

 \textbf{Day 11:} \underline{Fisher's Significance Tests:} More concerned with model design rather than actual data collection/analysis.
 Interested in when/why the test failed to make a more efficient model.
 Approximate the sampling distribution one of two ways: 1) Under H\textsubscript{0}, $\chi^2$ has approximately a $\chi^2$ distribution with (number of categories - 1) $\leftarrow$ degrees of freedom | 2) Simulate a lot of times assuming H\textsubscript{0} is true and compute their respective $\chi^2$.
 When we expected $\le 5$ in each category in our sample, both approaches give similar results.
 Else, we use method 2.
+Find case(county), variable(leading digit in diabetes prevalence).

 \textbf{Day 12:} \underline{Test of Independence:} check if there is a link between the variable and population at large(approach with assumption there is no link). \underline{Test of Homogeneity:} Is the variable's distribution the same in all populations (we initially assume it is and we consider the population to be the explanatory variable).
 Examples will need us to find the probability within a sample population, then use that prevalence to make a more generalized claim for the larger population.
 P-Value is always above or equal to degrees of freedom.